FilipinoGambino/FilipinoGambino.github.io/_posts/2022-05-15-combined-arms.md

 env = ss.concat_vec_envs_v1(env, 16, num_cpus=8, base_class='stable_baselines3')
 ```

-1. The *black_death* wrapper is necessary to allow the environment to remove deceased agents which prevents unecessary calculations.
+1. The *black_death* wrapper allows the environment to remove deceased agents which prevents unecessary calculations.
-2. The *agent_indicator* wrapper adds four layers to our observation space since we have four types of agents.
-The
+2. The *agent_indicator* wrapper adds one layer to the observation space for each type of agent.
+In this case there is a friendly ranged, friendly melee, enemy range, enemy melee.
-3. The *frame_skip wrapper* allows the environment to repeat actions 1 to 3 times.
+3. The *frame_skip wrapper* allows the environment to repeat actions, ignoring the state and summing the reward.
-4. The *pad_action_space* wrapper is necessary to make each agent's action space, otherwise we would need a seperate final action linear layer.
+4. The *pad_action_space* wrapper makes the each agent's action space the same.
 5. The *pettingzoo_env_to_vec_env* wrapper makes a vector environment where there is one vector representing each agent.
 6. The *concat_vec_envs* wrapper concatenates all of the vector environments which will be passed to through our model.